Skincare And Haircare Benefits Of Squalane Oil For Men

 – What does squalane do for the skin?

-Squalane deeply hydrates, improves skin elasticity, and combats inflammation.
-It also promotes collagen production, reduces pigmentation, and is effective for conditions like acne and redness.
-Squalane oil enhances overall skin health and appearance.
+Squalane provides hydration, improves skin elasticity and combats inflammation.
+It also promotes collagen production, reduces pigmentation and is effective for conditions like acne and redness.

 – What is squalane made from?

-Squalane is derived from sources like olives or sugarcane.
-It’s the stabilised form of squalene, a natural component of human sebum that keeps the skin hydrated, soft, and protected.
+Squalane is derived from olives or sugarcane.
+It’s the stabilised form of squalene, a natural component of human sebum that keeps the skin hydrated, soft and protected.
 Squalane’s plant-based origin makes it suitable for various skincare applications.

 (Header and feature image courtesy: Pexels)